Theft and Property Crimes Lawyer in Chickasaw Alabama

 Petty Theft

-Petty theft refers to the unlawful taking of property valued below a specific threshold set by state law, often resulting in misdemeanor charges.
-Examples include shoplifting small items or stealing a bicycle.
-Despite being considered less serious, petty theft can still carry fines, community service, or jail time.
+Petty theft refers to the unlawful taking of property valued below a specific threshold, usually resulting in misdemeanor charges like shoplifting or small-scale theft.

 Arson